Bon1138/wiki-brackets-shell/Architecture-Proposal:Windows-Chrome-Theming.md

 The first part of the process is to move everything to windowing objects (objectifying the windowing code).
 This is basically adding C++ wrappers (analogous to the MFC construct: CWnd) around all HWND objects.

-The primary reason for this is that a lot of data needs to be held on to like Fonts, Brushes and Pens for drawing and other state information.
-It's far more efficient to create these once and reuse them as needed or reference the data as class members.
-Additionally, wrapping the window objects with C++ classes also aids in sub-classing child windows which we'll need to do for menus (see below).
-It also improves the code's readability and makes debugging a little easier.
+The primary reason for this is that a lot of data needs to be held on to like Fonts, Brushes and Pens as well as state data used for drawing.
+It's far more efficient to create the GDI objects once and use them as needed rather than creating them on demand.
+Additionally, wrapping the window objects with C++ classes aids in sub-classing child windows which we'll need to do for menus (see below) and it improves the code's readability.
+It also makes debugging a little easier.

 Here is the base wrapper class for all windows that are created: